junxit/us-congress-bills-110/metadata.md

 - 2007-10-03 — The previous question was ordered pursuant to the rule. (consideration: CR H11200)
 - 2007-10-03 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
 - 2007-10-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-09-24 — Amendment SA 5644 agreed to in Senate by Unanimous Consent.
+- 2008-09-24 — Amendment SA 5644 proposed by Senator Salazar for Senator McCaskill. (consideration: CR S9434) To amend the Inspector General Act of 1978 (5 U.S.C.
+App.) to enhance the Offices of the Inspectors General, to create a Council of the Inspectors General on Integrity and Efficiency, and for other purposes.
+- 2008-09-24 — Measure laid before Senate by unanimous consent. (consideration: CR S9434)
+- 2008-09-24 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2008-09-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2008-09-24 — Senate amendment agreed to: Amendment SA 5644 agreed to in Senate by Unanimous Consent.
+- 2008-09-24 — Senate amendment proposed (on the floor): Amendment SA 5644 proposed by Senator Salazar for Senator McCaskill.(consideration: CR S9434)
+- 2008-09-24 — Senate amendment submitted
+- 2008-09-25 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Shays objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Mr. Towns moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9877-9882)
+- 2008-09-25 — The House proceeded with forty minutes of debate on H.R.
+928.